-You must perform this operation in single-user mode-that is, you must be the only user logged in to GemStone.
-See "How to Enter Single-User Mode" on page 164.
+You must perform this operation in single-user mode - that is, you must be the only user logged in to GemStone.
+See "How to Enter Single-User Mode" on page 172.

-When you add an extent file using a Smalltalk method, you should also consider adding a corresponding extent replicate using the method createReplicateOf: extentFilename named: replicateFilename.
-For example:
+When you add an extent file using a Smalltalk method, you should also consider adding a corresponding extent replicate using the method

 '''

 topaz 1> run

 SystemRepository

+createReplicateOf: '%GEMSTONE%\data\extent2.dbf'

+named: '%GEMSTONE%\replicates\replicate2.dbf'

+%

 '''

-createReplicateOf: '%GEMSTONE%\data\extent2.dbf' named: '%GEMSTONE%\replicates\replicate2.dbf' ...